RiversideRocks/CDNCompare/README.md

 # CDNCompare
-Compare distance to CDN POPs from your current location
+Compare distance to CDN POPs from your current location.

+## Usage
+`python3 cdn.py`

 ## Examples